 A citizenry of homeowners is great for state and national economies.
 With a population as large as California’s, more homeowners will improve economic factors in many ways.
 Just to name a few, homeowners create a stronger tax base than a state of renters.
 Homeowners create wealth in the form of equity, which translates into better education standards for their children, better health standards, and all of the other positive effects of private wealth on a small to moderate scale.
 Homeowners also contribute to the stability of individual neighborhoods and communities, which benefit from long-term occupancy and commitment to crime reduction and general standard-of-living improvement.

-CalHFA has a lot of great opportunities for homebuyers, especially first time homebuyers.
-They offer energy efficient upgrade assistance, as well as income tax credits.
-They also provide (and require) homebuyer education for first timers.
+CalHFA has a lot of great opportunities for homebuyers, especially first-time homebuyers.
+They offer energy-efficient upgrade assistance, as well as income tax credits.
+They also provide (and require) homebuyer education for first-timers.
 They can help set up these buyers with home warranties so that if repairs come up, they’ll be able to handle them financially.
-In every respect, CalHFA is focussed on creating sustainable opportunities for Californians to successfully buy, and continue to afford, a home of their own.
+In every respect, CalHFA is focused on creating sustainable opportunities for Californians to successfully buy, and continue to afford, a home of their own.
 A minimum credit score of 640-680 does apply, as do certain debt-to-income ratio issues.
 But for very many people, this will be a reasonable, attainable goal.
 If you’re not ready now, a CalHFA representative can give you actionable steps about what to work for in order to qualify.

 Homeownership is central to the national economy and is especially important to that of California in particular.
 If you want to own your first home in California, but are not sure how to make it possible, contact CalHFA.
 They have the answers and the resources to make your dream a reality.